 Before 2013 drew to a close, I flew to the world’s largest archipelago, Indonesia, and embarked on an adventure of a lifetime.

-It took me seven days to fulfill my jam-packed backpacking trip on Java Island that actually happened during the sporadic rainy season in this part of the country.
-The entire journey covered important historical sites, breathtaking volcanic scenery, and a bunch of food-tasting activities, which I will all detail in the coming weeks.
-What I have here for now is a rundown of events in my week-long adventure on Java Island in Indonesia.
+It took me seven days to fulfill my jam-packed backpacking trip on Java Island that actually happened during the sporadic rainy season in this part of Indonesia.
+The entire journey covered important historical sites, breathtaking volcanic scenery, and a bunch of food-tasting activities.
+Here is the rundown of events in my week-long adventure in Java.

 Day 1: Jakarta – Purwokerto – Wonosobo